Will I receive my race bib in the mail after I register for your race?

 The small size of many cameras and the advent of mobile phone cameras make it easier to take photos and harder to monitor.
 There is an inherent risk to all competitors of being photographed by the media, spectators or other third parties as they participate in any public event.
 Please be aware that photographers acting on behalf of the council and organisers and/or media may take photographs of competitors which may be published on the internet or in other publications.

-Why can’t entrants in the 5km event receive ‘net’ times instead of just ‘gun’ times?
+Will entrants in the 5km event receive ‘net’ times as well as just ‘gun’ times?

-Entrants in the The Heritage Burnie Ten 10km event receive both a ‘gun’ time (their time from when the pistol fires or siren sounds until they cross the finish line) and a ‘net’ time (their time from when they cross the start line until they cross the finish line).
-Therefore their ‘net’ time is a more accurate indication of the time they took to complete 10km.
-Our 5km event starts opposite the Burnie Council City Offices, some distance away from the timing system antennas and we cannot record the time our 5km entrants cross their start line.
+Yes.
+Entrants in the The Heritage Burnie Ten 10km and the RACT Burnie 5km races both receive a ‘gun’ time (their time from when the pistol fires or siren sounds until they cross the finish line) and a ‘net’ time (their time from when they cross the start line until they cross the finish line).
+Therefore their ‘net’ time is a more accurate indication of the time they took to complete either course.

-Why can’t 5km entrants start under the gantry (the big scaffold structure) like the 10km entrants?
+Will entrants in the 5km event start under the gantry (the big scaffold structure) like the 10km entrants?